-The summer term of 1973 brings the final test for my teaching skills – the practical cooking exam.
-I have to get 150 students to cook an elaborate and edible meal, with hot drink, flower arrangements and all the other exam tasks that they throw at us.
+The summer term of 1973 brings the final test for my teaching skills – the cookery practical exam.
+I have to get 60 students to cook an elaborate and edible meal, with hot drink, flower arrangements and all the other exam tasks that they throw at us.
 This feat takes place over several days as each student is allowed their own cooker and sink, which is unheard of during the rest of the year.
 And I provide all the ingredients.
 The headmaster has agreed that since it is an exam, the school will cover the cost!

 These are some of the tasks.